kotlin-graphics/gln/src/main/kotlin/gln/manual.md

  given that in glTexBufferRange the target must be GL_TEXTURE_BUFFER, this is inferred

+ -------------- GL44

+ glClearTexSubImage will default data to null

+ bindBuffersBase, bindBuffersRange, bindTextures, bindSamplers will default identifier to null

  ---------------------- GL45

  glGetTransformFeedbacki_v and glGetTransformFeedbacki64_v get merged in one unique inlined reified getTransformFeedback